Old Kilpatrick

 Old Kilpatrick (Auld Kilpaitrick, Cille Phàdraig meaning "Patrick's church"), is a village in West Dunbartonshire, Scotland.
+The name Old Kilpatrick is said to be derived from St. Patrick ostensibly being born here.
 It has an estimated population of 4,820.
 It belonged to the parish of Old Kilpatrick which itself was only a few thousand people strong.

 The Forth and Clyde Canal separates Old Kilpatrick from the north bank of the River Clyde which is just a few metres beyond it to the south.
 The village is about 3 mi west of Clydebank, on the road west to Dumbarton where some say the river becomes the Firth of Clyde.
 The Great Western Road runs through the village whose immediate western neighbour, on the road and the canal, is Bowling, where the Forth and Clyde Canal meets the river.
 The modern A82 road runs to the north, between the village and the foot of the Kilpatrick Hills.
 In the 19th century it was described as being essentially a single street.
 It's possible the birthplace of Saint Patrick was near Old Kilpatrick.